cdyk/rvmparser/README.md

                                       rotation of 90 degrees about the X axis such that the +Z axis will map to the +Y axis, which is the up-direction of GLTF- files.
 Default value is true.
+  --output-gltf-split-level=<uint>    Specify a level in the hierarchy to split the output into
+                                      multiple files, where 0 implies no split.
+Geometries and attributes below the split point are included in the first file, while subsequent files while have empty nodes just to represent the hierarchy.
+Default value is 0.
   --group-bounding-boxes              Include wireframe of boundingboxes of groups in output.
   --color-attribute=key               Specify which attributes that contain color, empty key
                                       implies that material id of group is used.